popul/generate-foreign-tables/README.md

 ``1234`` with access credentials of ``user`` and ``password``.
 This would written as follows: ``mysql://user:password@host:1234/dbexample``

-Do *not* URL encode any special characters.
-The program will automatically encode the URL.

 ## Example Usage

 ### Example Invocation